 This course examines teaching and learning in art and design in the context of higher education.
 Students will study the theories and practices of teaching, learning and research in art and design, including a look at the history of studio teaching, various contemporary and pedagogical approaches, and the education of artists and designers.
 Current debates centered on arts-based research and practice-based research, course and curriculum planning, assessment in art and design, and doctorates in art or design will also be integrated into the work.
 The course builds a strong foundation for students interested in teaching at the college level in all art and design majors.
 It will include discussion, fieldwork research and project-based work assignments.

-This course examines the theories and practice of teaching and learning in art and design in the context of higher education through research and participant observation in Pratt studios and workshops.
-This course focuses on studio pedagogy, assessment criteria and methodologies, and studio critique through observation and direct teaching experience.
-The course will be divided into two parts: a practicum that will allow the students to observe and participate in classes within their home department, and a seminar that will examine contemporary pedagogical approaches and the synthesis of theory and practice in the studios and workshops.
-Faculty in the School of Art and Design have agreed to host a participant observer and to provide opportunities for observation and direct teaching experience.
-Student taking this class can expect up to accumulate 15 hours of direct teaching experience under the supervision of the mentor teacher.
-As teaching is assigned, faculty assigned to the course will observe and offer feedback.
+This course examines the theories and practice of teaching and learning in art and design in the context of higher education through research and observation in Pratt studios and workshops.
+This course examines studio pedagogy, assessment criteria and methodologies, and studio critique through observation.
+The course will be divided into two parts: a practicum that allows students to observe, and a seminar that examines contemporary pedagogical approaches and the synthesis of theory and practice in the studios and workshops.
+Faculty host an observer and provide opportunities for observation.
+Students taking this class can expect to complete between 45-75 hours of fieldwork.
 The course builds a strong foundation for students interested in teaching at the college level and welcomes students from all majors.
 It will include fieldwork research, discussion, and project-based work assignments.

 Art, Community and Social Change, is a hands-on exploration of urban art and design and their relationship to local communities.
 Through research and realization of a community-based project in Pratt's \"backyard\" - Downtown Brooklyn, Fort Greene, Clinton Hill or Bedford Stuyvesant --students will study and work with local community based organizations.
 Students will explore the following questions as they do their research and work on the community-based project: How do artists, designers, planners, architects and art educators shape and develop a sense of social responsibility at the community level?
 How do they become informed about and learn from the communities in which they work?
 How can art and design contribute to community-based efforts to address urban issues such as gentrification, foreclosure, community health, and access to healthy and affordable food?